artificialintelligencecolombia/ms_power_bi_24/01_harnessing_data_power_bi/stages_and_data_roles.md

 Discuss the problem and gather relevant business data about it.

 ### 2. Cleaning and processing data
+*This is part of the data preparation task*

 Ensure the data is accurate.
 This involves removing duplicates, filling missing values, correcting errors.

 ### 3. Analyzing data